fieldtrip/website/tutorial/source/opm_phantom.md

 This tutorial demonstrates three use cases for a spherical MEG phantom equipped with 24 magnetic dipole coils:

 1. **System validation** — testing whether an MEG system correctly localizes known magnetic sources, for comparing SQUID and OPM systems.
-2. **Channel ampitude calibration** — determining the sensitivity of each MEG sensor using the known coil positions.
+2. **Channel amplitude calibration** — determining the sensitivity of each MEG sensor using the known coil positions.
 3. **MEG sensor localization** — using the phantom to establish the geometry of an OPM sensor array by fitting dipoles to the known coil positions.

 {% include markup/yellow %}